-Faust, a Republican, was the representative for Missouri's 4th congressional district from 1927 to 1929.
+Faust was the representative for Missouri’s 4th congressional district and was a Republican.
+He served from 1927 to 1929.

 From Apr 1921 to Dec 1928, Faust missed 66 of 710 roll call votes, which is 9.3%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Dec 1928.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||5||15.2%||80th|

 |Dec 1928-Mar 1929||1||1||100.0%||98th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information